Why is my irrigation system weeds

 1. 1

-Carefully examine your sprinkler heads, pipes, and other components for any signs of damage or malfunction that could be causing excess moisture and weed growth.
+Closely examine your sprinkler heads, valves, and other components for signs of leaks, poor coverage, or weed growth.

 2. 2